tihynihy/weather-api/README.md

 - **API Configuration**:

    To change the API endpoint or headers, modify the `historyOptions`, `forecastOptions`, and `realtimeOptions` objects in the code.
-Update the URL, query parameters, and headers as required.
+Update the URL, query parameters, and

-- **API Key**:
+ headers as per the API documentation.

-   Replace the `X-RapidAPI-Key` value in the headers with your own API key.
-Make sure to obtain a valid API
+- **User Data**:

- key from the weather service provider.
+   The user login data is stored in the `local_db.json` file.
+You can update this file to add or modify user credentials.
+Ensure the JSON structure remains valid.

 ## Troubleshooting